ramblingsofadev/docs/routing.md

 <h2 id="basics">Basics</h2>

-This library is a routing library.
-In other words, it lets you map URIs to actions, and attempts to match an input request to ones of those routes.
+Routing is the process of mapping HTTP requests to actions.
 There are so many routing libraries out there.
 Why use this one?
 Well, there are a few reasons:

 * It isn't coupled to _any_ library/framework
 * It supports things that other route matching libraries do not support, like: